 Because of the Covid-19 pandemic, hundreds of thousands of seafarers have been stuck offshore due to crew relief issues.
-They are left to their own fate as international institutions fail to harmonize maritime law.
+They are left to their own fate as international institutions have a hard time harmonizing maritime law.

 From his boat cabin, where he has been spending most of his days for 5 months now, Gaurav Singh looks exhausted.
 His fingers and skin are bruised by infections, due to the “quality of the water” and he has troubles moving his leg.
 He is the deck officer of the MV Anastasia, a cargo boat stranded near China.
 The sailor is one of the 16 seafarers, mostly from India, trapped on this vessel.
 He feels that he and his crew are turning mad, day after day.